Our Team

 Kenyan Business Owner

-Michael is also an ordained Minister of the Gospel and is married to Winfred and together they are raising three wonderful children.
-He holds an MBA from The Wharton School and a BA degree from Dartmouth College.
-He is an expert in various economic sectors and has a heart for service and transforming the lives of families, communities and nations.
+Michael is an ordained Minister of the Gospel.
+He and his wife Winfred raise three wonderful children.
+He holds a BA from Dartmouth College and an MBA from The Wharton School.
+He is an expert in various economic sectors and has a heart for service and transforming the lives of families, communities, and nations.

 Marsha Walters